Oculus sets $399 as official, official price for Rift and Touch bundle

 That’s $399 in case you’re confused.

-There aren’t any hardware updates to the headset or controllers, they’re the same devices they shipped at, just half the initial launch price.
+There aren’t any hardware updates to the headset or controllers, they’re the same devices they shipped as, now just half their initial launch price.

 This headset deal makes the Oculus VR system the best deal in PC VR, undercutting the prices of Microsoft’s high-end VR partner headsets as well as HTC’s Vive headset.
 Oculus is showing off a much cheaper face to VR at today’s Oculus Connect 4 event.